 INTEREST RATE RISK.
 Our financial instruments that are sensitive to changes in interest rates include borrowings under the senior credit facilities, purchased interest rate cap contracts and written interest rate floor contracts, all of which are denominated in U.S. dollars.
 The weighted average interest rate on our borrowings outstanding under the senior credit facilities at December 31, 2000 was 8.5%.
-The Senior Subordinated Notes and the Convertible Notes are fixed rate instruments and are not affected by changes in interest rates.
+The Senior Subordinated Notes and the notes described in this prospectus are fixed rate instruments and are not affected by changes in interest rates.